 The programme is delivered through a blend of methods consisting of lectures, seminars, workshops, projects, e-learning and placement.
-The course is a full time course and lectures will run every Monday from 9 to 5 in semester 1 and 2.
+Students are expected to complete the full 90 credits over 3 semesters.
+Lectures will run every Monday from 9 to 5 in semester 1 and 2.
 Students must attend the residential weeks in each semester.
 Semester 3 also consists of 1 residential week and will be used to facilitate meetings with a personal portfolio supervisor.
 A student who accumulates 60 credits in Semester 1 and 2 and who does not wish to complete the MSc may, at the discretion of the Programme Board, be awarded a Postgraduate Diploma in Applied Sport & Exercise Psychology.

-The course is delivered every Monday during WIT term time from 10.15 to 5.15.
+The course is delivered every Monday during SETU Waterford term time from 10.15 to 5.15.
 The programme is delivered through a blend of methods consisting of lectures, seminars, workshops, projects, e-learning and placement.
-The MSc is now delivered in our new WIT sports arena which has first class teaching and sports facilities (see witarena.ie/).
+The MSc is now delivered in our new SETU Waterford sports arena which has first class teaching and sports facilities (see witarena.ie/).
 Every semester there is one residential week which covers one module.

 |Semester 1||Semester 2|